AbhinavTalmale/Business-Case-Loyalytics/README.md

 ![alt text](image.png)

 ### Insights:
+- Analyzed Loyalytics sales data using Tableau to identify trends and recommend improvements, based on 500,000+ transactions across UAE and Qatar (2020-2022).
 - Identified low app sign-up rates, likely due to customer discomfort, lack of smartphones, or reluctance among those over 50.

 - Noted that refunds during a two-year period accounted for just 4.47% of total sales.